JakeSteam/blog-programming/_drafts/2023-08-16-fetching-youtube-metadata-in-github-actions-and-persisting.md

             -fsSL -o output.json
 ```

-Luckily YouTube's `channels` API[^apidocs] are very well documented and easy to use, and `-fsSL` is just [helpful curl flags](https://explainshell.com/explain?cmd=curl+-fsSL+example.org).
+Luckily YouTube's `channels` API[^apidocs] is very well documented and easy to use, and `-fsSL` is just [a helpful curl config](https://explainshell.com/explain?cmd=curl+-fsSL+example.org).
 We're going to be fetching the `statistics` and `snippet` parts of the API, which will return JSON containing these key fields (irrelevant ones omitted):

 ```json
 {